bradbell/at_cascade/readme.rst

 Purpose
 #######
-Run a dismod_at_ fit starting at start_node and ending at and all the nodes in end_node_set.
+Run a dismod_at_ fit starting at start_node and including all the nodes in end_node_set.
-All of the nodes between start_node and and element of end_node_set are fit.
+All of the nodes between start_node and each element of end_node_set are also fit.

 =============   ==================================================
 **Notation**    **Meaning**